ShaneTsui/ShuTong/README.md

 **How to Fix**

 1. Check if WebView2 is installed
-   - Open “Add or Remove Programs” (a.k.a.
+   - Open "Add or Remove Programs" (a.k.a.
 Apps & features) on Windows.
-Look for “Microsoft Edge WebView2 Runtime.”
+Look for "Microsoft Edge WebView2 Runtime."
 2. Install or Update WebView2
    - Download the WebView2 Runtime directly from Microsoft: [link](https://developer.microsoft.com/en-us/microsoft-edge/webview2?form=MA13LH).
    - If you prefer an offline installer, download the offline package and run it as an Administrator.